 Trump has always had faith in his instincts.
 “I’m speaking with myself, number one, because I have a very good brain and I’ve said a lot of things,” he said on the campaign trail.
 “I’m a very instinctual person, but my instinct turns out to be right,“ he told Time Magazine last year.

 But instincts aren’t facts, logic, or analysis.
 And it’s one thing for a business tycoon or even a presidential candidate to rely on instincts, quite another for the leader of the free world to rely solely on his gut.

 Worse yet, the new Trump believes no one can lay a glove on him.
 He’s survived this far into his presidency despite lapses that would have done in most other presidents.

-So what if he paid off a porn star to keep quiet about their affair?
+So what if he paid off an adult star to keep quiet about their affair?
 So what if he’s raking in money off his presidency?
 So what if there’s no evidence for his claims that three to five million fraudulent votes were cast for Hillary Clinton, or that Obama wiretapped him?
 There are no consequences.

 The new Trump doesn’t worry that his approval ratings continue to be in the cellar.
 By his measure, he’s come out on top: His cable-TV ratings are huge.
 Fox News loves him.
 He dominates every news cycle.
 The pre-selected crowds at his rallies roar their approval.

 He’s become the Mad King who says or does anything his gut tells him to, while his courtiers genuflect.